‘Till Death Do Us Part, Too: Estate Planning Tips for Commitment Without Marriage

 Whether you’ve been living with a life partner for decades, and you’re now eyeing retirement options; or you’re just beginning a family with a person who has not formally and legally been recognized as your wife or husband, you probably have questions.
 How should you protect yourself and family financially as you get older?
 What can you do to enshrine the values you hold dear for the next generation?
 What if an unwanted event happens, throwing you and your partner off balance — what contingency plans can be put in place?

-Our experienced estate planning attorneys at the Cortes Law Firm can help you identify a strategy to get the peace of mind you need.
-Please call us at 405-561-2737or email us to schedule a private consultation.
+The Cortes Law Firm can help you identify a strategy to get the peace of mind you need.
+Please call at 405-561-2737 or go to our website (www.corteslawfirm.com) us to schedule a private consultation.